Characters: Bleach Arrancars

 - Slasher Smile: Sports one beneath his mask while fighting Byakuya, Hiyori, the Visored, and Old Man Zangetsu.

-- Split Personality Takeover/Transformation Of The Possessed: It was initially stated that Ichigo's transformations were a result of his Inner Hollow attempting to seize control of his body, though is eventually revealed that his Hollowfication is an intrinsic part of his soul and he ultimately acknowledges the Inner Hollow as being a part of himself rather than a separate entity.
+- Split Personality Takeover/Transformation Of The Possessed: Ichigo was told by the Visored that his involuntary transformations were a result of his Inner Hollow attempting to seize control of his body.
+He learned the Inner Hollow was the result of the artificial Hollow White integrating its soul into his own, but chose to acknowledge it as being a part of himself rather than a separate entity.

-- Strong Family Resemblance: For a given value of family, but Hollow Ichigo's second form bears a strong resemblance to White, the artificial Hollow whose soul forms the basis of Ichigo's Hollow powers.
+- Strong Family Resemblance: Given a broad definition of family, Hollow Ichigo's second form bears a strong resemblance to White, the artificial Hollow whose soul forms the basis of Ichigo's Hollow powers.

 - Summon to Hand: His second form uses an ability called Chain to psychokinetically retrieve Tensa Zangetsu.